Schwayla/Environmental-Presence-Detection-Sensor/README.md

    - PIR Sensor: https://esphome.io/cookbook/pir.html
    - mmWave Sensor: It is programmed via UART, but on this current build it is treated as a Binary Sensor.
 No ESPHome Docs yet

 ### Look at you!
-Makin some cool stuff...You're AWESOME!!
+Makin' some cool stuff...You're AWESOME!!